Feronia (Etruria): The basilica and Augusteum

 The basilica was built under Augustus and had a porticoed courtyard housing statues and honorary inscriptions.
 Under Tiberius the apsidal sacellum (small shrine) became an Augusteum in 14-20 AD and the staircase was blocked.
 The Augusteum was paved in colourful marble (opus sectile) and contained 12 statues.
 The basilica was repaved under Trajan.

 The forum baths

-These are the largest baths discovered in the town, excavated in the 1970's.
+These are the largest baths discovered in the town, excavated in the 1970s.
 They were built over a housing block (insula) next to the forum.
 Floors were paved with monochrome mosaics, one with a laurel wreath motif in the centre.
 In the 5th century a church was built in the atrium.
 They had a separate, smaller women's section with only a frigidarium and a calidarium.
 Brick stamps show that repairs were done under Emperor Caracalla (r.
 198-217) and some partly coloured mosaic panels were possibly added then.